lazlo-bonin/ludiq-reflection/README.md

 1. Create a behaviour script
 2. Add `using UnityEngine.Reflection;` to your namespaces.
-2. Use `UnityVariable` or `UnityMethod` as public behaviour members
+2. Add a `UnityVariable` or `UnityMethod` as a public member
 3. Set your bindings in the inspector
-4. Access the variables directly from your script!
+4. Access the variables and methods directly from your script!

 Here's a simple example that will display the value of any method and any variable on start:
 ```csharp